Tdude/sentence-slider/readme.md

 ## Features

-Simple admin interface to add/remove sentences
+Simple admin interface to add/remove sentences Transition between sentences with a few styles interchangeable.
-Smooth fade transition between sentences Mobile-responsive
+Responsive
-5-second rotation interval
+5-second rotation interval as default but can be changed.
-Shortcode for easy placement
+Shortcode for placement anywhere in your WP content.
-Fully translatable
+Fully translatable.
+En and SE as default.

 ## To customize

-Adjust the timing by changing the 5000 in setInterval Modify the CSS in the style tag to change appearances Adjust the height of .sentence-slider if needed for longer sentences
+Adjust the timing in seconds.
+Modify the styles of slider, from swooshy styles to calmer.
+For longer sentences you may have to adjust the CSS height.
+You could also easily add a field to get a title/text kinda style.

 ## Why
 Maja was grumpy and couldn't understand why things "won't work" in Wordpress.